Bootstrapping 4d $\mathcal{N}=2$ gauge theories: the case of SQCD: Bootstrapping SQCD with integrated constraints

 To implement the above algorithms numerically, we must perform three truncations / discretizations.
 The first truncation is the number of spins, which we can achieve by imposing a simple cap $\ell_\text{max}$ on the range of spins we consider.
 The second truncation is on the space of functions of $(U,V)$ in the infinite dimensional vector space ${\bf X}_\infty$, which we replace with a finite-dimensional vector space ${\bf X}_\Lambda$ defined by replacing a general vector ${\bf x} \in {\bf X}_\infty$ with \es{Vfinite}{ {\bf x} = \,, } where $m+n\leq\Lambda$, $m\leq n$, and $m+n$ odd for $i\leq5$ and even for $i=6,7$, since $F_\pm[G_{\Delta+2,\ell}(U,V)]$ in \eqref{F3} is symmetric/antisymmetric in $z\leftrightarrow \bar z$ and odd/even under crossing for $+/-$, respectively.\footnote{We can efficiently compute $\partial_z^m\partial_{\bar z}^nG_{\Delta,\ell}(U,V)\vert_{z=\bar z=\frac12}$ using the \texttt{scalar\_blocks} code, available online from the bootstrap collaboration.
 Note that their blocks differ from our conventions as $G^\text{ours}_{\Delta,\ell}(U,V)=(\ell+1)G^\text{theirs}_{\Delta,\ell}(U,V)$.} For sufficiently high $\ell_\text{max}$, the numerical bounds will monotonically improve with increasing $\Lambda$, which is what makes the numerical bootstrap rigorous.
 Lastly, we make the continuum of $\Delta_{\ell,r}\geq\bar\Delta_{\ell,r}$ finite by imposing a cap $\Delta\leq\Delta_\text{max}$ and discretizing $\Delta$ with spacing $\Delta_\text{sp}$.
 For the bounds in this paper, we used $\Lambda=27$, $\ell_\text{max}=30$, $\Delta_\text{max}=40$, and $\Delta_\text{sp}=.01$.
 We then solved the resulting set of linear constraints using \texttt{SDPB} \cite{Simmons-Duffin:2015qma,Landry:2019qug} as discussed in \cite{Chester:2021aun}, with the same \texttt{SDPB} parameters discussed in that paper.

 For the integrated constraints, one needs to restrict the integration region in $I$ as defined in \eqref{d4FCombinedAgain} to a domain where the block expansion converges.
-Suitable domains were discussed in detail in \cite{Chester:2021aun,Chester:2021aun2}, to which we refer the reader for more details.
-We used the oscillating region $D_1$ for most calculations since it is more efficient, but checked that our results were unchanged when using the more rigorous non-oscillating region $D'$ introduced in \cite{Chester:2021aun2}, for which we also checked that we obtained positive functionals for all $\Delta_{\ell,r}\geq\bar\Delta_{\ell,r}$ as required for rigorous bounds.
+Suitable domains were discussed in detail in \cite{Chester:2021aun}, to which we refer the reader for more details.
+We used the non-oscillating region $D'$ defined in that paper, for which we also checked that we obtained positive functionals for $\Delta_{\ell,r}\geq\bar\Delta_{\ell,r}$ as required for rigorous bounds.